 There is nothing mystical about it.

-In a nutshell, SEO is the process of altering a website’s code, content, and backlinks in an attempt to target the keywords that users typically enter into a search field on a major search engine such as Google.
+In a nutshell, SEO is the process of altering a website’s code, content, and backlinks in an attempt to target the keywords that users typically enter into a search field on a major search engine such as Google or Bing.

 In several aspects, it is a simple quality control for websites.

-SEO includes both, creative and technical elements that are geared towards improving rankings, driving traffic and enhancing the business’s visibility on search engines, and showing up locally on Google Maps.
+SEO includes both, creative and technical elements that are geared towards improving rankings, driving traffic, enhancing the business’s visibility on search engines, and showing up locally on Google Maps.